uwni/uwniblog/src/content/posts/exploring-typst.typ

   tags: ("typst", "technology", "writing"),
 )

-= Exploring Typst: A Modern Alternative to LaTeX

 Recently, I've been diving into #link("https://typst.app/")[Typst], a new markup-based typesetting system that promises to be a modern alternative to LaTeX.
 As someone who's wrestled with LaTeX's quirks for years, I was immediately intrigued.

 == What Makes Typst Special?